raelovejoy/root-sequence/concepts/what-is-intelligence.md

+---
+title: What Is Intelligence
+status: draft
+tags: [concepts]
+---

+> **Note on Citations**: This document uses markdown footnotes for references.
+See the bottom for sources.

 # $ whatis intelligence

 It’s not how much you know — it’s how you listen.
 How you adapt.
 How you relate.
 How you respond.